danielbodnar/awesome-stars/BY-LANG.md

 - [Ashish-Abraham/Custom-VSCode-CoPilot](https://github.com/Ashish-Abraham/Custom-VSCode-CoPilot) - Leveraging code LLMs to build  and use your own personal coding assistant on VSCode 😎
 - [huggingface/text-generation-inference](https://github.com/huggingface/text-generation-inference) - Large Language Model Text Generation Inference
 - [safevideo/autollm](https://github.com/safevideo/autollm) - Ship RAG based LLM web apps in seconds.
-- [smallcloudai/refact](https://github.com/smallcloudai/refact) - WebUI for Fine-Tuning and Self-hosting of Open-Source Large Language Models for Coding
 - [melih-unsal/DemoGPT](https://github.com/melih-unsal/DemoGPT) - Create 🦜️🔗 LangChain apps by just using prompts🌟 Star to support our work! | 只需使用句子即可创建 LangChain 应用程序。 给个star支持我们的工作吧！
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [open-compass/opencompass](https://github.com/open-compass/opencompass) - OpenCompass is an LLM evaluation platform, supporting a wide range of models (InternLM2,GPT-4,LLaMa2, Qwen,GLM, Claude, etc) over 100+ datasets.